 Today, we are witnessing a completely different era, marked by a jihadist movement far more advanced than anything we have seen before.
 They coincide with a far more sophisticated viewership, who have access to the source of information and can scrutinize any image.
 Today’s viewers, who live in an age of instability where conspiracy theories prevails, have come to question everything.
 There is a direct relation between the new public psychology and ISIS’s new style of audiovisual production.

 According to Sakka, ISIS has established its own production company, al-Hayat Media Center (HMC), in order to develop “a media strategy organization whose task is to shape the group’s upcoming messages to the world, and to convey the message of the Mujahideen, who “with their blood are marking a new era of victory for the nation in history.”

 This means that there will more massacres and executions transmitted to the wider world through the ‘cinematic caliphate’.
 That is a pretty appalling prospect, but as vile as this strategy is I can’t help thinking that it will fail.
 Because history demonstrates that cruelty and terror – whether strategic or not – is not enough to win permanent long-term political victories.

-They lost, and in the end I can’t help thinking that ISIS will too, and that they too will end up on history’s garbage heap, where they most certainly belong.
+Both the Nazis and the Japanese used even greater levels of terror and violence in the territories they occupied – on a scale that ISIS can only dream of, but they lost, and in the end I can’t help thinking that ISIS will lose too, and that they will end up on history’s garbage heap, where they most certainly belong.